flash62au/WiTcontroller/README.md

   - limited dealing with unexpected disconnects.
 It will throw you back to the WiThtottle Server selection screen.
   - Put ESP32 in deep sleep and restart it
   - Boundary between short and long DCC addresses can be configured in config_buttons.h
+  - The default speed step (per encoder click) can be configured in config_buttons.h

 **ToDo:**
 - speed button repeat (i.e. hold the button down)